mablack/cordova-diagnostic-plugin/README.md

 - `NOT_REQUESTED` - App has not yet requested access to this permission.
 App can request permission and user will be prompted to allow/deny.
-- `DENIED` - User denied access to this permission.
+- `DENIED_ALWAYS` - User denied access to this permission.
 App can never ask for permission again.
-The only way around this is to instruct the user to manually change the permission in the Settings app.
+The only way around this is to instruct the user to manually change the permission in Settings.
 - `RESTRICTED` - Permission is unavailable and user cannot enable it.
 For example, when parental controls are in effect for the current user.
 - `GRANTED` - User granted access to this permission.